Crazy Horse: Personality

 Crazy Horse was known to have a personality characterized by aloofness, shyness, modesty and lonesomeness.
 He was generous to the poor, the elderly, and children.
 In Black Elk Speaks, Neihardt relays:

+Crazy Horse was said to have "deplored alcohol and its effect on tribes."

 War leadership

 Title of "Shirt Wearer"

 Through the late 1850s and early 1860s, Crazy Horse's reputation as a warrior grew, as did his fame among the Lakota.
 The Lakota told accounts of him in their oral histories.
 His first kill was a Shoshone raider who had murdered a Lakota woman washing buffalo meat along the Powder River.
-Crazy Horse fought in numerous battles between the Lakota and their traditional enemies, the Crow, Shoshone, Pawnee, Blackfeet, and Arikara, among Plains tribes.
+Crazy Horse fought in numerous battles between the Lakota and their traditional enemies, the Crow, Shoshone, Pawnee, Blackfeet, and Arikara, among the Plains tribes.

 In 1864, after the Third Colorado Cavalry decimated Cheyenne and Arapaho in the Sand Creek Massacre, Oglala and Minneconjou bands allied with them against the U.S. military.
 Crazy Horse was present at the Battle of Platte Bridge and the Battle of Red Buttes in July 1865.
-Because of his fighting ability and for his generosity to the tribe, in 1865 Crazy Horse was named an Ogle Tanka Un ("Shirt Wearer", or war leader) by the tribe.
+Because of his fighting ability and his generosity to the tribe, in 1865, Crazy Horse was named an Ogle Tanka Un ("Shirt Wearer", or war leader) by the tribe.